barzine/phd-analyses/README.md

 See [Install help](#install-help) for some pointers.
 ______

+## Note
+Due to the huge amount of files and loss of the primary server, the list of genes are not available directly at the moment.
+You can either email or rerun the scripts.
+I am integrating everything into a shiny app, but this won't be done in the near future.

 ## Chapter 2: Available high-throughput normal human datasets
  - additional configuration files for the transcriptomic RNA-seq studies, except for GTEx:
 [configuration files](chapter2/irap-configuration-files) used for [irap](https://github.com/nunofonseca/irap/releases/tag/v1.0.6b)